Updated: 28 Feb 2025

 If any combination of correction types is specified (i.e., exchangeCorrection or manualCorrection), all correction types will be applied to data in applicable event types.

-If any CORAX combination is specified (i.e., CCH, CRE, RPO, and RTS), all CORAX will be applied to data in applicable event types.
+If any combination of CORAX is specified (i.e., CCH, CRE, RPO, and RTS), all CORAX will be applied to data in applicable event types.

 Adjustments values for Interday-summaries and Intraday-summaries API